 - You are moving into or out of skilled nursing or long-term care facility.

 - You are being released from prison.

-- You are no longer eligible for Medicaid, or you have become dual eligible for both Medicare benefits and Medicaid services.
+- You are no longer eligible for Medicaid or have become dual eligible for Medicare benefits and Medicaid Services.

-- Your Medicare Advantage coverage ends or does not renew the plan you are enrolled in.
+- Your Medicare Advantage coverage ends or does not renew your enrolled plan.

 - You wish to switch your coverage to a Medicare Advantage plan from Original Medicare Parts A and B together with a Medigap plan.